Lumi-supercomputer/lumi-self-learning/README.md

-# lumi-env-eff
-LUMI Computing Environment self-learning materials
+# LUMI Computing Environment

+:construction: Work in progress :construction:

+This is the _source_ repository for training material for the LUMI Computing Environment -course.
+We welcome contributions!